Akecel/BobApp-API/README.md

     Authorization : Bearer $accessToken (The token given by passport when authenticating a user)

 ```

-You must, of course, assign a token to users who authenticate successfully (and keep it in front):
+Passport assign a token to users who authenticate successfully (and keep it in front):

 ```php